-When service is requested for loads of questionable permanence, such as, but not limited to, saw mills, mixer plants, gravel pits, oil wells, oil facilities, etc., the Cooperative will install, own, operate and maintain all distribution facilities up to the point of attachment to the Member-Consumer's service equipment subject to the following:
+When service is requested for loads of questionable permanence, such as, but not limited to, sawmills, mixer plants, gravel pits, oil wells, oil facilities, cryptocurrency mining, marijuana growing and/or processing facilities, or other loads as determined by the Cooperative, the Cooperative will install, own, operate and maintain all distribution facilities up to the point of attachment to the Member-Consumer's service equipment subject to the following:

 - a.
 Charges Prior to the commencement of construction, the Member-Consumer shall make a deposit with the Cooperative in the amount of the Cooperative's estimated construction and removal less cost of salvage.
-Such estimates shall include the cost of extending the Cooperative distribution facilities and of increasing capacity of its existing facilities to serve the Member-Consumer's load.
-In addition, an advance nonrefundable contribution in aid to construction for transformers shall be required in the amount of \$8.00 per kVA. - b.
+Such estimates shall include the cost of extending the Cooperative distribution facilities including the cost of the transformer and of increasing capacity of its existing facilities to serve the Member-Consumer's load. - b.
 Refunds At the end of each year the Cooperative will make a refund on the amount deposited from revenues derived from the Member-Consumer for electric service from the facilities covered by the deposit.
 The amount of such refund for any given year or part thereof shall be computed as follows: - (1) Year to year for the first four years of the deposit period - (a) Twenty percent (20%) of the deposit if this amount is equal to or less than 20% of the new annual revenue, excluding fuel adjustment and sales tax revenues. - (b) Twenty percent (20%) of the new annual revenue excluding fuel adjustment and sales tax revenues if this amount is less than 20% of the deposit. - (2) The final year of the five-year refund period - (a) If at the end of the five-year refund period, the total revenue for that period, excluding fuel adjustment and sales tax revenues, is equal to or greater than five (5) times the original deposit, the balance of the deposit will be refunded. - (b) If at the end of the five-year refund period, the total revenue, excluding fuel adjustment and sales tax revenue, is less than five (5) times the original deposit, the refund for the fifth year will be applied in accordance with 1 a or b above.